-A key component in ensuring whether the appropriate payment amount is received for physician and other services, including those procedures using our products, is the existence of a Current Procedural Terminology ("CPT") code, to describe the procedure in which the product is used.
+A key component in determining whether appropriate payment amounts are received for physician and other services, including those procedures using our products, is the existence of a Current Procedural Terminology ("CPT") code, which describes the procedure in which the product is used.
 To receive payment, health care practitioners must submit claims to insurers using these codes for payment for medical services.
 CPT codes are assigned, maintained and annually updated by the American Medical Association and its CPT Editorial Board.
 If the CPT codes that apply to the procedures performed using our products are changed or deleted, reimbursement for performance of these procedures may be adversely affected.